S F Marble & Granite

 Among the most popular vinyl flooring options, plank styles mimic the look of hardwood visually while providing waterproof durability.
 When installing plank flooring, carefully measure and mark each plank to length using a utility knife.
 Score deeply along the line then gently snap or break off excess material.
 For tight fits around fixtures, using a jigsaw simplifies intricate cuts.

-How to Cut Vinyl Plank Flooring Lengthwise
+How to Cut Vinyl Plank Flooring Lengthwise?

 Some installations require planks sliced lengthwise to fit narrow areas.
 Measure and score planks as usual, then place pieces on a clean, flat surface protected by adhesive film.
 Gradually fold the plank at the score line, snapping or cutting through until fully separated.
 Precisely how to cut vinyl flooring edges ensure a seamless fit.